home

 Going to Maliau Waterfall

 We will come back to Ginseng Camp after the visit, so we can pack light and don’t need any porter.
 Unfortunately, Ms S hasn’t recovered from her muscle pain so she cannot join us.
-To stock more energy, I eat as much as I can for breakfast, and we depart for Maliau Falls, which is about 3KM away, at 7:50am.
+To stock more energy, I eat as much as I can for breakfast, and we depart for Maliau Falls, which is about 4.8KM one way, at 7:50am.
 Folklore has it that the Maliau Falls keeps a secret of a sleeping dragon under the water falls, and the movement of its big tail can cause flood.

 crossing hanging bridge